 My own personal experience with seborrheic dermatitis, rosacea, Reynaud’s phenomenon and discomfort from my musculoskeletal problems support the benefit of an alkaline diet.

 What is the controversy surrounding an Alkaline Diet?

-Traditional western medicine, of which I am a member, doesn’t agree that the body pH is that important or that impacted by digesting foods.
+Traditional Western medicine, of which I am a member, doesn’t agree that the body pH is that important or that impacted by digesting foods.
 Western scientists have been unable to document the health benefits of maintaining the alkaline body pH compared with having a slightly more acid body pH when they conduct scientific studies.
 They conclude that the alkaline diet hypothesis is unfounded.
 They claim that the body's mechanisms for pH maintenance are efficient and any temporary shift in pH has no consequences.

 This means that I am going out on a limb here.
 This conclusion isn’t consistent with my personal experience and my professional observation as a physician.
-I’ve devoted years of study, and a lot of time reading and researching the alternative medicine literature on The Alkaline Diet and I think there’s merit to it.
-As a result, I’m willing to incorporate The Alkaline Diet into my own dietary goals, recommend it to my patients and wait for Western science to catch up.
+I’ve devoted years of study, and a lot of time reading and researching the alkaline diet alternative medicine literature and I think there’s merit to it.
+As a result, I’m willing to incorporate an alkaline diet into my own dietary goals, recommend it to my patients and wait for Western science to catch up.
 (I expect this to be a long wait because: good scientific studies take time, subtle things are hard to measure, and research studies follow funding.)

 Dr. Bailey's note added in 2018: Over the years I created a free E-Book with my diet guidelines.
-Click here to go to my free eBook page where you will find all of my eBooks in one place!
+Click here to go to my free eBook page where you will find all of my eBooks in one place, including my Diet eBook!
 Yes, I have spent years focusing on diet and skin health.
 I want to share my knowledge and observations with you to help you achieve great skin through simple changes in your diet.